nikitavoloboev/data/protocols/matrix/dendrite.md

 # [Dendrite](https://github.com/matrix-org/dendrite)
-Dendrite is Matrix homeserver written in go.
+Dendrite is Matrix homeserver written in Go.

 It is a rewrite of [synapse](https://github.com/matrix-org/synapse) that was written in Python which could not scale.